-If the Vice-Chair determines that the proposed amendment is consistent with the intent of the Executive Committee, the Vice-Chair may accept the proposed amendment.
-The Vice-Chair will highlight accepted amendments during the Board's deliberations on the decision point and copies of the proposed amendments will be made available to all Board members.
+If the Vice-Chair determines that the proposed amendment is consistent with the EC's intent, the Vice-Chair may accept the proposed amendment.
+The Vice-Chair will highlight accepted amendments during the Board's deliberations on the decision point and copies of the proposed amendments will be made available to all board members.

-If, in the judgment of the Vice-Chair, the proposed amendment is not consistent with the intention of the Executive Committee, the constituency's Board member may introduce the proposed amendment during the relevant discussion at the Board meeting.
-The constituency should notify the Vice-Chair and Secretariat that it plans to introduce the amendment at the relevant Board session at least a day before the Board meeting.
+If, in the judgment of the Vice-Chair, the proposed amendment is not consistent with the intention of the EC, the constituency's board member may introduce the proposed amendment during the relevant discussion at the board meeting.
+The constituency should notify the Vice-Chair and Secretariat that they plan to introduce the amendment at the relevant board session.

-The proposed amendment will be open for discussion and Board members will be asked to vote on the acceptance of the amendment before voting on the decision point.
+The proposed amendment will be open for discussion and board members will be asked to vote on the acceptance of the amendment before voting on the decision point.